trongbq/trongbq/README.md

 ### Hi there 👋
-- I’m currently working with Go, Kubernetes, MySQL, Kafka
+- I develop project using Go, Kubernetes, MySQL, Kafka
 - Other things I used to work: Java, Python, Spring, Kong, Vuejs, Machine Learning
 - How to reach me: [Email](mailto:trong.buiquoc@gmai.com), [Linkedin](www.linkedin.com/in/trongbq)